Rodolfo-Cabrera/Plate-Planner/README.md

 Once opening Plate Planner, choose one of the default plate layouts.

-If choosing the Custom Layout, indicate the number of rows and columns for your layout
+If choosing the Custom Layout, indicate the number of rows and columns for your layout.

 ![Welcome Window](images/Welcome_Window.png)